TABLE OF CONTENTS

 Do I Need an Estate Plan in Minnesota?

 “Do I need an Estate Plan?” is a question everyone should eventually ask themselves.
-And the answer is simple: No. You are not required by Minnesota law to have an Estate Plan.
-HOWEVER, everyone SHOULD have some type of Estate Plan!
+Unfortunately, the answer is: No. You are not required by Minnesota law to have an Estate Plan.

-Why should you have at least some type of Estate Plan in Minnesota?
+Why is that 'unfortunate'?
 The truth of the matter is: If you don’t prepare your own Minnesota Estate Plan, you will be assigned an Estate Plan that has already been prepared for you.
 “Who already made an Estate Plan for me?” – you may ask?
-The answer is easy: the State.
+Simply put: the State.

 Furthermore, Estate Planning is not only for management of your assets after your death.
-What if you become disabled, incapacitated or incompetent and you haven’t planned for it?
+What if you become disabled, incapacitated or incompetent and are unable to continue making decision for yourself but you haven’t planned for it?
 Guess what?
 Minnesota has a plan for that, too.
-It’s called Guardianship.
+It’s called "Guardianship".

-Additionally, a Judge is not required to appoint your spouse or other loved one as your Guardian – they are free to appoint whomever they see fit.
+Additionally, you should know that a Judge is not required to appoint your spouse or other loved one as your Guardian – they are free to appoint whomever they see fit.